 Depositing on time.
-For EFTPS deposits to be made timely, the REIT must initiate the transaction at least 1 business day before the date the deposit is due.
+For deposits made by EFTPS to be on time, the REIT must initiate the deposit by 8 p.m.
+Eastern time the day before the date the deposit is due.
+If the REIT uses a third party to make deposits on its behalf, they may have different cutoff times.